Arash-Kamboj/Real-Estate-Business-Project-Power-BI-/README.md

 #3 - **Visual Level Filters with Slicer**:
-Utilizing Power BI's visualization tools, I implemented visual level filters using slicers.
-Leveraging Power BI's Slicer Visualization, I configured slicers with multi-selection options and included a "Select All" option, enhancing user flexibility and analytical depth.
+After ensuring data quality and consistency, I utilized Power BI's visualization tools and implemented visual level filters using slicers.
+I configured slicers with multi-selection options and included a "Select All" option, enhancing user flexibility and analytical depth.

 #4 - **Donut Chart for Gross Margin Contribution**:
-I created a donut chart, visually representing the percentage contribution of Gross Margin to Total Gross Margin.
+After that, created a donut chart, visually representing the percentage contribution of Gross Margin to Total Gross Margin.
 Leveraging **Power BI's DAX** (Data Analysis Expressions) language, I computed Total Sales using the **Total Sales =  (Sum_Markdown_Sales_Dollars * Sum_Markdown_Sales_Units) + (Sum_Regular_Sales_Dollars * Sum_Regular_Sales_Units)** formula, incorporating both markdown and regular sales data.

 #5 - **Revenue and Expense Analysis**:
 Leveraging Power BI's analytical capabilities, I conducted a comprehensive analysis of revenue and expenses.
-Using DAX functions, I calculated Total Quantity (Units) by aggregating markdown and regular sales units.
-Focusing on the 'Home category' for high-margin transactions, I identified home sales with a gross margin exceeding 10% using Power BI's filtering and conditional formatting features.
+Using DAX functions,  calculated Total Quantity (Units) by aggregating markdown and regular sales units.
+Management has an interest analysing newly launched 'Home category' for high margin transactions.
+So, focusing on the 'Home category' for high-margin transactions, I identified home sales with a gross margin exceeding 10% using Power BI's filtering and conditional formatting features.

 #6 - **Table Chart for Gross Margin Scenarios**:
 Developed a table chart, presenting the sum of Gross Margin for two distinct scenarios based on sales data.
-Leveraging DAX language, I computed the Gross Percentage, indicating the proportion of Gross Margin attributed to Scenario 1 transactions.
+Scenario 1 occurs when due to lesser inventory, all the ordered goods were not delivered to the customer.
+Scenario 2 occurs when all the ordered goods were delivered to the customer, thanks to optimized inventory levels maintained.
+Management wants to know that out of total gross margin availed, what percentage is due to the transactions that occurred due to Scenario 1.
+Thus Gross Percentage is obtained by dividing Gross Margin of Scenario 1 by Sum of Gross Margin Amount, subsequently multiplying with 100.

 #7 - **Drill Down Capability for Rent Analysis**:
 Utilizing Power BI's drill-down capabilities, I implemented a hierarchical structure ranging from Year to Quarter to Month levels for analyzing total rent obtained over time.
 I plotted charts with interactive drill-down functionality, enabling in-depth analysis and visualization.